thepartly/reflectapi/docs/src/introduction.md

 # Introduction

-ReflectAPI is a Rust library for code-first web service API declaration and client generation.
+`reflectapi` is a Rust library for code-first web service API declaration and client generation.
 It allows you to define your API using native Rust types and automatically generate type-safe client libraries for TypeScript, Python, and Rust.

-## Why ReflectAPI?
+## Why `reflectapi`?

 Traditional API development often involves:
 - ❌ Maintaining separate API specifications (OpenAPI, etc.)